BlueSquare23/web-lgsm/docs/file_manager.md

 server (as some system user), then you cannot edit files for that game server system user.

-For example, say your admin has Minecraft installed as the `mcserver` user and Multi Theft Auto installed as the `mtaserver` user.
-If you only have web-lgsm access to the Minecraft server, you cannot edit files for the Minecraft server.
+For example, say you have Minecraft installed as the `mcserver` user and Multi Theft Auto installed as the `mtaserver` user.
+If your non-admin user only has access to the Minecraft server, you cannot edit files for the Multi Theft Auto server.

 Similarly, any non-admin users can be give "read only" access to the file manager, allowing them to view and browse files, but not edit, upload, or